Ideas for Projects of Participants of Entrepreneurship for Kids Program By Galit Zamler

 The students came up with preliminary site enterprise marketing methods, and how to convince the school's students to register.

-This is a preliminary design of the project:
+This is a preliminary design of the idea:

 Later in the school year, students came to one cohesive idea: